red-kite-solutions/stalker/docs/docs/concepts/topology.md

+---
+sidebar_position: 7
+title: Topology
+description: A graph view of your resources
+---

 # Topology

 The topology view, or graph view, represents the different resources through a graph.
 It allows for better data visualization to quickly get the global portrait of an attack surface.